Thinking about a Wix website for your business? Let's look at the Wix pros and cons.

 This is starting to add up...

-Once you’ve paid to remove the advertising and upgraded the plan to Wix's recommended ‘unlimited’ plan and paid for each email address at £47.52 inc VAT per address, you’re looking at hundreds of pounds a year, every year.
+Once you’ve paid to remove the advertising and upgraded the plan to Wix's recommended ‘unlimited’ plan and paid for each email address, you’re looking at hundreds of pounds a year, every year.
 And you’re locked in, you can’t move your site because Wix own it.
 If for any reason you need to move you’d have to start again elsewhere.
 OK, this is getting gloomy, let’s look at an alternative!

 Wix pros and cons: Con.
-You'll spend time on any DIY website solution but if you create content on WordPress it is portable.
+You'll invest your time on any DIY website solution but if you create content on WordPress it is portable.
+You own it - not Wix!
 You can take your site to somewhere else at the drop of a hat!

 We love drag and drop too

 Wix is a drag and drop design system and it’s beginner friendly.
 However, WordPress has had drag and drop page builders for ages and some have been getting better and better.
-One in particular has been the stand out leader for the last two years and it’s genuinely made page building enjoyable as opposed to frustrating.
-It has a daft name (Beaver Builder, BB for short) but technology companies have always had a penchant for daft names.
+Elementor and Beaver Builder are both super friendly drag and drop Pagebuilders and the built in Gutenberg editor is going from strength to strength.

-After 10 minutes of using it you’ll see for yourself that BB is way better than Wix and you don’t have that game stopping ownership and portability problem that Wix has..
+WordPress page builders are a match for Wix and you don’t have that game stopping ownership and portability problem that Wix has.

 Wix pros and cons: Evens.
 Both have a friendly easy to use, drag and drop page builder.